National Oilfield Injury Lawyers with the #1 Largest Wins in US History

 Having successfully represented thousands of injured oilfield workers in Texas, Louisiana, New Mexico, and across the United States and recovered the #1 largest oilfield accident settlement in history, it’s been our experience that the vast majority of injuries and fatalities are entirely preventable and usually a direct result of negligence on the part of an oilfield employer.

 While it’s true that the oil and gas industry is dangerous, energy companies are notorious for taking shortcuts to speed up production.
-Oilfield employees and contractors also typically face long, tiring hours on the job, with many working 7 to 14 days in a row before getting a day off.
-The fatigue associated with those long hours, combined with the pressure to perform more work in less time, only increase the likelihood that workers will be seriously hurt or even die as a result of a catastrophic accident or explosion.
+Oilfield employees and contractors also typically work long, tiring hours on the job, often 7 to 14 days in a row before getting a day off.
+The fatigue associated with those long hours, combined with the pressure to perform more work in less time, only increases the likelihood that workers will be seriously hurt or even die as a result of a catastrophic accident or explosion.

 Unfortunately, an oil company will never willingly take responsibility for an oilfield death.
-No matter how much they appear to care or how convincingly they promise to “make things right,” the company and its insurance adjuster are only interested in avoiding accountability and limiting your financial recovery to whatever worker’s compensation death benefits you receive, even if that means blaming your loved one and “losing” or misplacing critical evidence proving the company was at fault.
+No matter how much they appear to care or how convincingly they promise to “make things right,” the company and its insurance adjuster are only interested in avoiding accountability and limiting your financial recovery to whatever workers’ compensation death benefits you receive.
+That often includes blaming your loved one for the accident, downplaying safety violations, or claiming the incident was unavoidable.

-Workers’ Compensation Doesn’t Cover Your Most Significant Losses and Damages
+Workers’ Compensation—If It’s Available—Doesn’t Cover Your Most Significant Losses and Damages

-After a fatal oilfield accident or explosion, a decedent’s survivors usually receive workers’ compensation death benefits.
-These benefits are generally paid to the surviving spouse, minor children, and children under 25 who are enrolled in an accredited college or university.
+After a fatal oilfield accident or explosion, a decedent’s survivors may assume they’ll receive workers’ compensation death benefits.
+In Texas, these benefits are generally paid to the surviving spouse, minor children, and children under 25 who are enrolled in an accredited college or university.
 Some states, including Texas, also allow non-dependent parents to collect workers’ compensation benefits if the deceased has no surviving dependents.

-In Texas, surviving dependents are entitled to 75% of their loved one’s average weekly wages.
-However, these benefits are subject to a statutory weekly maximum of $895, even if that’s less than 75% of the average weekly wage.
+Under Texas workers’ comp law, surviving dependents are entitled to only 75% of their loved one’s average weekly wages.
+However, these benefits are subject to a statutory weekly maximum of $895, even if that amount is well below 75% of the worker’s actual earnings.

 Filing an Oilfield Wrongful Death Lawsuit Protects Your Family’s Future and Holds the Companies Accountable